 But now scientists have uncovered a noninvasive and side-effect-free approach.
-And get this!
-It can be found in, of all places, the produce section of your supermarket!
+And it can be found in, of all places, the produce section of your supermarket!

 Now, it turns out that the same anti-inflammatory properties that make resveratrol a heart-smart choice make it a natural for fighting serious gastrointestinal diseases.

-Researchers say that mice given a resveratrol supplement in their diet for 30 days and then induced into a colitis flare-up had significantly less-frequent and less-severe symptoms than did those in a control group.
+Researchers say that mice given a resveratrol supplement in their diet for 30 days and then induced into a colitis flare-up had significantly less as well as less-severe symptoms than did those in a control group.

-The control group experienced severe weight loss, dehydrating diarrhea, and significant rectal bleeding and had a frightening 40% death rate.
+The control group experienced severe weight loss, dehydrating diarrhea, and significant rectal bleeding and had a frightening 40 percent death rate.
 While the resveratrol mice did experience some weight loss, diarrhea, and bleeding, the symptoms were milder.
 And not a single resveratrol mouse died.

 While it’s too early to tell if a diet rich in resveratrol will have the same effects in humans that is has in mice, the compound’s antioxidant, anti-inflammatory and anti-infectious properties make it a healthy choice regardless.
 And for my money a handful of peanuts and a glass of red wine beat drugs and surgery any day of the week!